La Sagrada Família, Casa Milà & Batlló – Gaudí in Barcelona

 The church vaults are hyperbolic paraboloids, symbolising the Father, the Son and the Holy Spirit.
 As a whole, all elements inside the church create a unified expression of an organism.

 Eusebi Güell was a wealthy Spanish industrialist who met Gaudí in 1878 in Paris.
-They shared the same interests, ideas and ideologies about the Modernism, and they became friends.
+They shared the same interests, ideas and ideologies about Modernism and became friends.
 Güell became Gaudí’s patron and gave him a high degree of freedom to develop his remarkable projects.
-Several of Gaudí’s works were named after Eusebi Güell, for example Palau Güell with the two characteristic catenary arches in Nou de La Rambla, and Park Güell.
+Several of Gaudí’s works were named after Eusebi Güell, for example, Palau Güell with the two characteristic catenary arches in Nou de La Rambla and Park Güell.
 Güell stood financially and conceptually behind these wondrous constructions.

 The snaking mosaic bench is one of the iconic features in Park Güell | Photo: Michelle Maria / Pixabay

-Park Güell from 1922 is like La Sagrada Família a non-complete (14-year) project.
-Güell hired Gaudí to design the park, although also the architect Josep Maria Jujol contributed to the design of the amazing snaking mosaic bench.
-Originally, it was intended to be a marketplace – and the park itself a residential area for the wealthy Barcelonians with a total of 60 residences.
-In the end this number was reduced to only two – since the houses apparently didn’t gain enough popularity.
-Gaudí actually ended up buying the pink house for himself.
+Park Güell, from 1922, has, like La Sagrada Família, been a non-complete (14-year) project.
+Güell hired Gaudí to design the park, although the architect Josep Maria Jujol contributed to the design of the fantastic snaking mosaic bench.
+It was intended to be a marketplace – and the park itself a residential area for the wealthy Barcelonians with 60 residences.
+This number was finally reduced to only two – since the houses did not gain enough popularity.
+Gaudí ended up buying the pink house for himself.

-Also in Park Güell Gaudí used the dragon symbolism.
-At the entrance a colourful dragon in form of a mosaic salamander guards the stunning park.
-Actually, the park is full of natural elements.
-Moreover, the location of Park Güell in nature surroundings gives the park its natural effect.
+Also, in Park Güell, Gaudí used the dragon symbolism.
+At the entrance, a colourful dragon in form of a mosaic salamander guards the stunning park.
+The park is full of natural elements.
+Moreover, the location of Park Güell in natural surroundings gives the park its natural effect.
 Tree-like columns based on a helicoid form contribute to the natural look.

 Park Güell features intriguing natural-looking architectural arcades based on geometric forms | Photo: Logga Wiggler / Pixabay